coneco-lab/brainstim-multimodal/docs/interesting-links.md

 # Interesting Links :link: :earth_africa:
 This document contains a commented list of links to internet resources that may be of interest to students of the Brain Stimulation & Multimodal Electrophysiological Recording course.
 The material contained in such resources is not necessarily part of the course bibliography and is meant to nurture the students' personal interest beyond the exam.

 The hands-on activity has treated TMS-EEG preprocessing using relatively advanced computational tools like modern Python libraries and Anaconda environments.
-In doing so, it has touched upon the topic of reproducibility (see [Reproducible Workflows](./reproducible-workflows.md) for a dedicated treatment).
+In doing so, it has touched upon the topic of reproducibility.
 Therefore, links are categorised accordingly.

 ## 1. (TMS-)EEG Analysis
 ### 1.1.
 Papers on Methodological Issues in (TMS-)EEG Data Analysis